AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 They looks like this:

     /// Explanation of a class.
-Note THREE slashes!
-    /// Also, you need at least two lines like this.
-If you don't have enough
-    /// for two lines, make one line blank like this:
-    ///
-    class myclass {
+Note THREE slashes! class myclass {
         ....
         float foo;  ///< Doxygen comments on same line look like this